chenyusg2023/Log4J-test/README.md

 See the highlighted lines in  [log4j-configFile.xml#L15-L17](https://github.com/akshaybabloo/Using-Log4J-SLF4J/blob/master/src/com/gollahalli/log4j-configFile.xml#L15-L17)

-If you are trying to reference other appenders, for example `File` appender, Async can be used.
+If you are trying to reference other appenders, for example, `File` appender, Async can be used.
 The important aspect of `Async` appender is that, whenever a log event is generated it is always written on a different thread.

 **Console Appender**